The image viewer shows the image of the currently selected shot or the library slot.

 When an HD-SDI output device is configured, the HD-SDI output of that device always shows the same image as the image viewer.

-The image viewer can display a second image or look (e.g. from a frame grab of a shot) for reference in a split-screen or overlay mode.
+The image viewer can display a second image or look (e.g. from a framegrab or a movie of a shot) for reference in a split-screen or overlay mode.

 The image overlay displays the display options for switching between “Graded”, “Bypass”, and “Original” image.
 These controls double the controls from the slot user interface.